feakuru/mypy.nvim/README.md

 I certainly think so.
 So this is what this plugin does:
 * runs `mypy` on your open Python files
-* displays the errors from `mypy` as diagnostic warnings and notes as notes
+* displays the errors from `mypy` as diagnostic warnings and notes as notes (or as diagnostics of custom severities you can provide)
 * allows you to toggle/enable/disable itself with `:MypyToggle`, `:MypyEnable`, `:MypyDisable`

 ## Installation